 - Infectious diseases, including vaccine development and parasitology

 - Behavioral/social science research

-The University of Georgia is classified as a Research University/Very High Activity, according to the Carnegie Foundation for the Advancement of Teaching.
+The University of Georgia is classified as a Doctoral University: Highest Research Activity, according to the Carnegie Classifications of Institutions of Higher Learning.

 FY 13 includes federal American Recovery and Reinvestment Act (“Stimulus”) funds.